NodusTechnologies/ePay-Advantage/Sections/API Guide/Sections/APIs/Invoice PDFs.md

 * `POST /uploadinvoicepdf?customerNumber={CustomerNumber}&invoiceNumber={InvoiceNumber}&documentDate={DocumentDate}` will upload an invoice PDF to the EPay Advantage website based on the URL parameters.

 ###### Request
-In the request, all values in the URL are required and make sure to attach the file that you wish to upload as either binary data or application/octet-stream.
+In the request, all values in the URL are required.
+Make sure to attach the file that you wish to upload as either binary data or application/octet-stream.

 ###### Response
 <pre>